 Treatment options vary on the health of the patient, the size and location of the tumor, and other factors.
 Surgical removal of partial lung lobes, complete lung lobes or an entire lung is possible.
 Caught early enough, surgery in combination with chemotherapy and radiation is considered the most effective treatment.
 Diet and lifestyle changes may also be recommended.

 Symptoms for asbestos-related lung cancer can take 10 to 35 years to appear in victims who have been exposed to the microscopic fibers.
 Some of the most common symptoms include:

 - Chronic fatigue

 Can I File a Personal Injury Case for My Asbestos-Related Lung Cancer?

-If you or someone close to you have been diagnosed with lung cancer or mesothelioma related to asbestos exposure, call immediately.
+If you or someone close to you has been diagnosed with lung cancer or mesothelioma from asbestos exposure, call immediately.

 You will receive immediate assistance as well as a free and confidential case evaluation.